spatie/browsershot/README.md

 If using headless Chrome does not work for you take a lookat at `v1` of this package which uses the abandoned `PhantomJS` binary.

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Credits

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-## Support us

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
-All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License